JoeTomkinson/Xama.JTPorts.ExplosionView/README.md

 Using Xama.JTPorts.ExplosionField;

 // This creates the explosion view used to display the particals at the root of the content display.
+// This is expecting an activity ideally, so this would be a little different if used inside of a fragment, so bear that in mind.
 ExplosionField explosionField = new ExplosionField(this);

 // Tells the view to start animating the explosion animation